Healthy Homes Assessment Waiohiki

 Waiohiki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Waiohiki and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Waiohiki and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standards that apply or will be applied to their rental properties.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes